First-Peoples-Cultural-Council/fv-checkstyle/README.md

 </plugin>
 ```

-## Contributing to checkstyle rules:
+## Contributing to checkstyle rules

 These checkstyle rules act as a guideline for all developers on FirstVoices and similar products at FPCC.
 If a style does not suit your development needs, we encourage developers to contribute to the checkstyle rules by submitting a PR.

 ## Suppressing a checkstyle rule
 _Note: Do this sparingly!_

 Check out the use of the [supressionCommentFilter](http://checkstyle.sourceforge.net/config_filters.html#SuppressionCommentFilter).

 You can add comments to your code to turn off checkstyle (at various levels) and then back on again through the use of comments in your code.
 E.g.